 If you are working on your school's custom EdReady site, they may have set up a private Goal that requires a Key.
-The goal key is like a password.
+The goal key is like a password to access the Goal.

 The key could be anything -- a word or a phrase or some numbers -- that your school set up to allow access to that Goal to only certain students.